Ghini/ghini.desktop/doc/ghini-family.rst

 data streams between software components
 ========================================

+.. note:: This section contains technical information for database managers and
+          software developers.

 .. image:: images/ghini-streams-installed.png
    :align: left

-This section contains technical information for database managers and software developers.

 In the diagram showing the composition of the Ghini family, the alert reader noticed how different arrows representing different data